When Should You Visit Montana? We Break It Down By Season

 Getting out in nature is great, but many of Montana’s cities and towns also come alive during the summer.
 From outdoor concert series to bustling Farmers Markets, there are numerous regular summer events in communities around the state.
 There are also a number of rodeos and annual music and art festivals and fairs across Montana.

-A few of the more well-known events include the following:
+A few of the more well-known events in Montana’s cities and mountain towns include the following:

 - Billings: Magic City Blues